 Platforms: PS4, Xbox One, PC

 We weren't sure what to expect from The Division following delays and an iffy demo at last year's E3, but Ubisoft's latest open-world opus delivered in all the right ways.
-It starts with the dazzling vision of a ruined, disaster-struck New York City, but certainly doesn't stop there.
+It starts with the dazzling vision of a ruined, disaster-struck New York City and certainly doesn't stop there.

-There's an impressive level of detail throughout the experience and everything is alluring, whether it's the cover-based co-op shooting, the extensive role-playing elements, or the intense Dark Zone combat.
-It's a lot to take in at first, but then again… if you want a big, online game to dig into, there's a lot, period.
+There's an impressive level of detail and everything is alluring, whether it's the cover-based co-op shooting, the extensive role-playing elements or the intense Dark Zone combat.
+It's a lot to take in at first, but if you want a big, online game to dig into, there's a lot, period.

 Ratchet & Clank